jslohner/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+	Tokens are used for client side authentication, which you can implement into server requests to verify that information being handled is being used by the correct person.
+Tokens can be stored in something like local storage, so that after the token has been made, it will be there for the server to check.

 - [ ] What steps can you take in your web apps to keep your data secure?
+	You can create private routes for web applications so that data will only be available when authenticated.
+After a password and username have been verified, you can use a token to create protected routes and send authentication headers.

 - [ ] Describe how web servers work.
+	Servers are basically just computers that store data, which is accessible through the internet.
+Computers can connect to the internet and then they can find specific servers using a url and domain name.
+After connecting to a server, that server can send and receive data to the computer connected to it.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+	The U in CRUD stands for update, which is referring to a PUT request.
+We can use PUT requests to edit data and then POST it to the server.
+	The D in CRUD stands for delete, referring to a DELETE request.
+Similar to a PUT request we can send a request to delete some data from the server we are connecting to.

 ## Project Set Up